ahtashamabbasse/corona-api/README.md

-# Corona Virus Stats Api
+# corona-api
-CoronaStats, is a real-time service that provides updated data from outlets worldwide.
+corona-api is a real-time service that provides updated data from outlets worldwide.
 The API  is a free to use service that offers four data options related to COVID-19: global stats, country specific stats, US state stats and sorted data. http://api.coronacases.info/

 <ol>
 	<li>🚀 Get worldwide Coronavirus disease (COVID-19) reporting</li>